geerlingguy/ansible-vagrant-examples/elk/README.md

 You need to modify your host machine's hosts file (Mac/Linux: `/etc/hosts`; Windows: `%systemroot%\system32\drivers\etc\hosts`), adding the lines below:

-    192.168.9.90  logs
+    192.168.9.90  logs.test
-    192.168.9.91  webs
+    192.168.9.91  webs.test

-(Where `logs`/`webs` is the hostname you have configured in the `Vagrantfile`).
+(Where `logs.test`/`webs.test` is the hostname you have configured in the `Vagrantfile`).

-After that is configured, you could visit http://logs/ in a browser, and you'll see the Kibana dashboard, and you can visit http://webs/, and you'll see Nginx's default index page.
+After that is configured, you could visit http://logs.test/ in a browser, and you'll see the Kibana dashboard, and you can visit http://webs.test/, and you'll see Nginx's default index page.

 If you'd like additional assistance editing your hosts file, please read [How do I modify my hosts file?](http://www.rackspace.com/knowledge_center/article/how-do-i-modify-my-hosts-file) from Rackspace.